 Microsoft Surface Book 2 Rumors: New Clamshell Design, Launching In April

-Microsoft is reportedly fearing up to launch the successor of the Surface Book - dubbed the Surface Book 2 - in the coming month.
+Microsoft is reportedly gearing up to launch the successor of the Surface Book — dubbed the Surface Book 2 — in the coming month.

-The Surface Book 2 will reportedly be debuting in April and will sport a new "clamshell" design per reports.
+The Surface Book 2 will reportedly be debuting in April and will sport a new "clamshell" design according to reports.

-The latest information comes courtesy a report from DigiTimes which reveals that the new Surface Book from Microsoft is in being mass produced.
+The latest information comes courtesy of a report from DigiTimes which reveals that the new Surface Book from Microsoft is being mass produced.
 The publication cites reliable sources in the supply chain.

 "The sources believe Microsoft is likely to announce the new notebook at the end of March or April.
 The new Surface Book is expected to adopt a clamshell design instead of its traditional 2-in-1," notes the publication.

 In addition to not adopting the conventional 2-in-1 design and opting for the clamshell look, the Surface Book 2 will reportedly boast a framework that is made of a magnesium-aluminum alloy.

 The Surface Book 2 will reportedly stick to the 13.5-inch display.
 The laptop and tablet hybrid nature of the Surface Book is possibly being discontinued due to the design clash with the Surface Pro.

 The starting price of the Surface Book 2 will likely be lower than its predecessor.
 It is anticipated that the price of the new product will be around the $1,000 mark.